mczvc827/OneLang/README.md

 It's time to learn, apply, and lead courageously and victoriously, or work collaboratively, with the honor of excellency on every aspect of your career!

 We had also revolutionized the Management Aspect of Every Known Career(s), not just for managing, but for the growth and development of _**every** team_.
-Leading your new way to the paved industries since the last Industrial Revolution.
+Leading your new way to the paved industries since the last `Industrial Revolution`.
 Because we had an Awesome God, which was the Almighty One Who guides us to every deal of technologies, made by subversive man!
 We are all created equal, but revolutionaries! 🇵🇭🕍🇮🇹

 [1 Timothy 1:17, New Living Translation]